Lake Memphremagog: Molson's Island Lighthouse

 Molson's Island Lighthouse was located on the southwest point of Molson's Island, approximately 2 mi southeast of the Chateau de Silva lighthouse.
 This was on the eastern side of the lake, near Georgeville.
 It was built in 1878 as a 22 ft white square wooden tower with a fixed white catoptric light located at a height of 28 ft above the high water mark and with a range of 8 mi.
 The light had a focal plane of 28 ft.
 It was rebuilt in 1914 and demolished on an unknown date.
 The light was replaced with a lighted buoy.

 Lead Mines Lighthouse

 Lead Mines Lighthouse was located on the western side of the lake, approximately 4 mi southwest of the Molson's Island lighthouse.
 This was near Leadville, at the foot of Mount Owl's Head.
 It was built in 1878 as a 22 ft white square wooden tower with a fixed white catoptric light located at a height of 20 feet above the high water mark and with a range of 8 mi.
 The light had a focal plane of 22 ft.
 It was rebuilt in 1914 and demolished on an unknown date.

 Economy

 The watershed in Vermont is largely agricultural and forest land with residential development increasing in recent years in both Vermont and Quebec.

 The lake furnishes potable (drinking) water for 200,000 people.

-In 2011 a day cruise ship started summer operations on the Canadian side of the lake.
+In 2011, a day cruise ship started summer operations on the Canadian side of the lake.

+Environmental issues

+Water quality

+The Vermont portion of Lake Memphremagog does not meet applicable water quality standards, despite a $10 million investment from federal and state agencies in clean water projects from 2016-2021.
+2021 data for water quality, aquatic invasive species, and cyanobacteria reveal that Lake Memphremagog is still impaired, but trends are stabilizing.